443eb9/bevy_entitiles/README.md

 In the following case, each tile has at least one corresponding color gap with its neighboring tiles.

-**Notice: The functionality of visualizing the process of wfc was removed in 0.2.6**
+**Notice: The functionality of visualizing the process of WFC was removed in 0.2.6**

 <div>
 	<img src="https://raw.githubusercontent.com/443eb9/bevy_entitiles/master/docs/imgs/wfc.png" width="500px">